cpilson/cpilson.github.io/src/pages/blog/2020-02-23_documentation-orchestration.md

 ---
 By this point, I have hopefully convinced the software engineers, developers, recruiters, and other interested technical people reading this blog that _documentation is important_ and that we _owe it to ourselves, our colleagues, and our users_ to provide high-quality documentation for our projects.

-We also owe it to our future-selves not to build out infrastructure that is unmaintainable.
+We also owe it to our future-selves not to build out infrastructure that is silly.

 To this end, let’s take a moment to talk through the _orchestration_ of documentation.
 Sure, we can build out documentation, but how might we automate this process?